We’re Committed to the Greater Good

 Latina/o Bar Association of Washington Legal Clinics

-Both Jacob Gent and Steven Anglés volunteer their time to the Latina/o community by providing free legal support throughout the year at legal clinics.
-Steven’s paralegal, Maritza, and Jacob’s spouse Danielle (a local immigration attorney) also volunteer their time.
+Steven Anglés has volunteer their time to the Latina/o community by providing free legal support throughout the year at legal clinics.
+Steven’s paralegal, Maritza, also has volunteered her time.

 University of Washington Traumatic Brain Injury Model Systems